 48 - June 3. vs Ecuador (h).
 World Cup Qualifier.
 (4-0).
 Curled a shot past Alexander Dominguez on the half hour mark to make it 3-0 as Albiceleste marched to a comfortable victory.

 49, 50 + 51 - June 9. vs Brazil (h).
-International Friendly.
+World Cup Qualifier.
 (4-3).
-Put in a phenomenal performance in New Jersey as Argentina took on their bitter rivals in a showpiece friendly, scoring a wonderful hat-trick to lead his team to victory.
+Put in a phenomenal performance in New Jersey as Argentina took on its bitter rival in a showpiece friendly, scoring a wonderful hat trick to lead his team to victory.

 52 - August 15. vs Germany (a).
 International Friendly.
 (3-1).
-Swept home Argentina's second goal from the edge of the box, as they dominated their friendly against Joachim Low's team.
+Swept home Argentina's second goal from the edge of the box, as it dominated the friendly against Joachim Low's team.

 55 - August 23. vs Real Madrid (h).
 Supercopa.
 (3-2).
 Helped Barca win the first leg of the Supercopa by sending Iker Casillas the wrong way with a second-half penalty.

 56 + 57 - August 26. vs Osasuna (a).
 Primera Division.
 (2-1).
 Inspired his team to victory with a late double after Joseba Llorente had given the Pamplona-based side a 1-0 first-half lead.